Autistic Spectrum Advisory Service

 Please feel free to contact us in advance to discuss and specific needs.

-There is no referral form for the Service.
 Diagnostic paperwork can be sent to the service by diagnosers themselves, or by the school attended by the pupil.
-ASD Advisory Teachers make visits to school settings.
+Autism Advisory Teachers make visits to school settings.
 The pupil’s school is responsible for ensuring parental permission is given for the service to become involved, and also for ensuring parents and pupils are informed of all visits prior to the visits taking place.

 Initial visits to schools are made during the term after diagnostic paperwork is received.